Everything you need to know about planning an engagement session

 Feet are important too

 Footwear is an important aspect to consider for your engagement session, sometimes it may not be something that crosses your mind though!
-During the winter time, I definitely recommend bringing snow boots and maybe clamp ons depending on the location.
-This is so that you can walk to a specific spot and be warm and safe and then if you have a cute pair of heels or anything else you can just change into them.
-If you have cute winter shoes that will work for photos then that is a win/win.
+During the wintertime, I definitely recommend bringing snow boots and maybe clamp ons depending on the location.
+This is so that you can walk to a specific spot and be warm and safe, then if you have a cute pair of heels or anything else you can just change into them for the photos.
+If you have cute winter shoes that will also work for photos then that is a win/win.
 In the summer sometimes locations get a little muddy, so likewise I recommend bringing mud boots, hiking shoes or tennis shoes depending on what location conditions are like.
 Better to bring and not need than need and not bring!

-*Ladies, I have a client wardrobe available that I am slowly expanding on, currently available in S and M sizes.
+*Ladies, I have a client wardrobe available that I am slowly expanding on, currently available in S and M sizes and some L as well.
 These are mostly dresses for casual/semi-formal looks.
 Check my highlights on instagram (instagram.com/donnamariephotography) under “wardrobe”.

 Ana & Cam chose to go with a gray theme because when they got married they chose to merge their last names and have it become Grayson.
 I thought that was pretty clever!